-- In August, Tasman Bain delivered a workshop on allyship and men in feminist at the One Woman Project Brisbane Feminist Festival.
+- In August, Tasman Bain delivered a workshop on allyship and men in feminism at the One Woman Project Brisbane Feminist Festival.

 - In September, Tasman Bain delivered a workshop on leveraging multisectoral responses in eliminating gender-based violence in Papua New Guinea at the Global Ideas Forum at the University of Melbourne.

 - In February, Ayesha Lutschini was interviewed on PNG Tonight, the leading PNG current affairs TV show, on her work with Meri Toksave and as an adovcate.

 - In February, Tasman Bain was invited to speak at the Indigo Foundation Annual Conference on the work of Meri Toksave.

 - In early 2016, we were privileged to be featured by Pacific Women in Business, an initiative funded by Westpac Pacific and the Australian Aid Program to support and connect women business leaders and entrepreneurs across the Pacific Islands.

 - In April, Tasman Bain was a speaker on a panel discussion on men in feminism for the UQ Union’s Feminist Week.

 - In May, our Deputy Director Tasman Bain was invited by the Queensland Premier to attend the Queensland End Domestic and Family Violence Design Forum to formulate innovative communication strategies for domestic and family violence prevention as per the recommendations of the Not Now, Not Ever: Putting an End to Domestic and Family Violence in Queensland report.

 - Also in May, Ayesha Lutschini was selected as 1 of 200 young global leaders to attend the esteemed St. Gallen Symposium in Switzerland.